-For further information about the failure to disclose offence, see the Department of Justice and Community Safety's 'Failure to disclose offence' and 'Betrayal of trust fact sheet' webpages.
+For further information about the failure to disclose offence, see the Department of Justice and Community Safety's 'Failure to disclose offence' webpage and Betrayal of Trust: Factsheet.

 Failure to protect

 Any school staff member in a position of authority who has the power or responsibility to remove risk, and becomes aware that an adult associated with their organisation (such as an employee, contractor, volunteer, sport coach or visitor) poses a risk of sexual abuse to a child under 16 who is in the care or supervision of the organisation, must take all reasonable steps to reduce or remove that risk.